goauthentik/authentik/website/docs/flow/index.md

 Keep in mind that in certain circumstances, policies cannot match against users and groups as there is no authenticated user yet.

+### Denied action

+Configure what happens when access to a flow is denied by a policy.
+By default, authentik will redirect to a `?next` parameter if set, and otherwise show an error message.

+-   `MESSAGE_CONTINUE`: Show a message if no `?next` parameter is set, otherwise redirect.
+-   `MESSAGE`: Always show error message.
+-   `CONTINUE`: Always redirect, either to `?next` if set, otherwise to the default interface.

 ## Designation

 Flows are designated for a single purpose.
 This designation changes when a flow is used.
 The following designations are available: